clduab11/grekko/README.md

 ---

-**Grekko** is an AI-driven, multi-chain trading platform that hunts opportunities across the entire crypto ecosystem.
-Built on proven Solana sniper technology, Grekko has evolved into a comprehensive platform targeting cryptocurrencies, NFTs, and DeFi instruments wherever volatility and explosive growth emerge.
+**Grekko** is a wallet-native AI trading platform that delivers institutional-grade trading capabilities directly to your browser wallet.
+Built on proven Solana sniper technology with production-deployed wallet integration, Grekko combines lightning-fast execution with seamless Web3 connectivity for the next generation of decentralized trading.

-**From Lightning-Fast Solana Sniper → Universal Crypto Opportunity Platform**
+**From Lightning-Fast Solana Sniper → Wallet-Native Universal Trading Platform**

 ---